xorima/cookbook_release_creator/README.md

 # Cookbook Release Creator

-Creates a release in github based on the metadata.rb from a github webhook event and a release based on the label of `Release: Major|Minor|Patch` on the merged pull request
+Creates a release and deployment in github based on the metadata.rb from a github webhook event and a release based on the label of `Release: Major|Minor|Patch` on the merged pull request

 ## Configuration